 For example, in a 2015 blog post for Today’s Parent, author Jackie Gillard (Caucasian woman and mom of daughter Nyah, adopted from South Africa), had this to say:

-“We live in a diverse community, and perhaps I was a little naive, but I didn’t imagine the colour of her skin would be such an issue.
+“We live in a diverse community, and perhaps I was a little naive, but I didn’t imagine the color of her skin would be such an issue.
 We knew before her adoption that a black child in a white family would invite questions and opinions, which we thought we’d be able to answer with educated, sensitive responses.
 We accept being an example for the evolving definition of ‘family’ but didn’t anticipate that we (and Nyah) would feel such resentment toward all the scrutiny.
-She has been called ‘poop’ by some kids in her class and has been told by others that her skin colour is the reason she’s left out of play groups.
+She has been called ‘poop’ by some kids in her class and has been told by others that her skin color is the reason she’s left out of playgroups.
 I feel guilty that she has to deal with any of this; I simply wanted to be a mother.
 Nyah has told me a few times that she wishes she ‘matched’ her family and has even asked me if I wish I’d made a white baby in my tummy instead of adopting her.
 We assure her often that we love her because of her beautiful skin, not in spite of it.
 How can I explain that I only wish I had conceived and given birth to her?”

 Robyn Wells (mom of an adopted son from Ethiopia) explained to writer Karen Valby in an adoption article for Time Parents that she was prepared for many realities of transracial adoption but “at no point in the process of considering transracial adoption did I think I would have to teach my son how to stay alive.”

 Reality #2: With the adoption of your child comes a new culture that your family gets to be part of.